top of page

 What is Nanotechnology and How Does it Work?

 Tiny networks of engineered machinery exist inside your body right now.
 It’s in all of us, and in nearly everything.
 It’s called nanotechnology.
 It has been put into our air, rain, soil, plants, animals, and into every human.
 Nanotechnology involves engineering and manipulating atoms and molecules at a nano scale (1-1,000 nanometers).
 Particles in this scale are referred to as nanoparticles.
-The engineering of these nanoparticles is called nanotechnology.
+The range of scale from 1 to 100 nanometers is where quantum effects happen, which is why some organizations tend to emphasize this range within the nanoscale to the point of defining nanoparticles as such, which is a misnomer.
+"Nanomaterials can be defined as physical substances of which a single unit is sized (in at least one dimension) between 1 and 1000 nanometers (10−9 meter), [but] is usually 1-100 nm (the usual definition of nanoscale)."

-The nanotech inside of us, made from engineered nanoparticles, is referred to as BNT (Bio-Nano-Things).
-They’re also known as nanomachines.
+The nanotechnology in our bodies consists of engineered nanoparticles and nanoscale machinery known as nanomachines or nanobots.
 They contain embedded software for storage and performing tasks.
 They have transceivers to send and receive messages at the nano-level.
 They have the ability to reproduce.
 They can fabricate and replicate components and are capable of self-assembling.
 They are equipped with nano-sensors and actuators that use nano-scale communication technologies (Molecular Communication/ Terahertz based Nano Electromagnetic Communication).
 They also contain a power generator that harvests energy from the body, which can store power in cells within the nanomachine and maintain an electrical current in the software.

 RTEmagicC_evolving_nano_fig2.png.png